 - It’s crucial to remember that yoga is about more than just stretching.
 The poses also allow your muscles to relax and regain their original condition.

-Now, let’s talk about the basic yoga postures that you can use for balancing your arm:
+Now, let’s talk about the basic arm balance yoga poses for beginners and also some advanced arm balance yoga poses that you can use for balancing your arm: